Achievable logoAchievable logo

 Rate-determining step

 In a multi-step reaction, the slowest step is the rate-determining step.
-The overall reaction rate is controlled by this step, and the rate law is typically derived from its reactant concentrations.
+This step limits how fast the overall reaction can proceed, so the overall rate is controlled by it.

 Dependence of reaction rate upon temperature